razorpay/blade/packages/blade/src/components/Input/SearchInput/_decisions/decisions.md

 # SearchInput

-The Search Input lets you type and find what you need in a wide range of data or choices.
+The Search Input component enables users to input text and find relevant information within a diverse range of data or choices.

-This document outlines the API of `SearchInput` component.
+This document serves as an overview of the API for the `SearchInput` component.

 <img src="./searchinput-thumbnail.png" width="50%" alt="Thumbnail" />